 A well-rounded diet full of nutrients and natural whole foods will contribute to your overall health and wellness.
 However, there are specific foods that can help prevent and combat the symptoms of Adrenal Fatigue.
 Foods that are high in protein and contain the amino acid L-Tryptophan and tyrosine are proven to help combat depression, depressed mood, and other symptoms commonly associated with Adrenal Fatigue.
 While Adrenal Fatigue isn’t a medically recognized term (technically a hypothesis), symptoms of Adrenal Fatigue can be combatted by nutritionally enriching your diet from a micro and macronutrient standpoint.
 Symptoms of Adrenal Fatigue may include despair, melancholy, gloom, depression, anxiety, insomnia, irritability, sadness, as well as poor energy production and expenditure.
-So if you’re feeling blue and you feel like you have ‘adrenal fatigue’ adding some of the foods below into your daily diet, will help.
+So, if you’re feeling blue, try adding some of the best foods for adrenal fatigue into your daily diet to help you regain energy.

 Milk and dairy products specifically speaking, are wonderful sources of phosphorus, calcium, B vitamins and they are even regarded as a complete protein.
 A complete protein is a protein that contains all of the essential amino acids that your body requires on a daily basis from food since we do not produce these within the body.